+ad a state data and a state of the state of

-ad a state de la construction de la constru de la construction de la c an matanaka ka Malalan.
-Barten artika ka Malalan yyan disamin'n sin
+an matanaka ka Malalan.
+Barten artika ka Malalan

+yyan disamin'n sin

 1. INTRODUCTION

 The Voluntary Cleanup site is located at 132-20 Merrick Boulevard in Springfield Gardens, Queens (see site location and vicinity map, Figures 1 and 2).
 This Remedial Work Plan presents the conceptual plan for remediation of the site.
 Further submissions will be made to DEC as described below.
 The goal of the remediation is to remove solvent contamination from the shallow upper glacial aquifer unit so the groundwater is not adversely affected by on-site conditions.